semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 repositories.
 As a result each Semaphore 2.0 project has a one-to-one relationship with a GitHub repository.

-Note that the same project can exist under multiple Semaphore 2.0 organizations and that deleting a Semaphore 2.0 project from a organization will not automatically delete that project from the other organizations that project exists in.
-Additionally, the related GitHub repository will be intact after deleting a project from Semaphore 2.0.
+However, the same GitHub repository can be assigned to multiple Semaphore 2.0 projects.
+Additionally, the same project can exist under multiple Semaphore 2.0 organizations and that deleting a Semaphore 2.0 project from an organization will not automatically delete that project from the other organizations that project exists in.
+Last, the related GitHub repository will remain intact after deleting a project from Semaphore 2.0.

 Last, you can use the same project name under multiple organizations but you